Caster board: Origins

-Within five years of the caster board’s invention, before Razor’s version eclipsed the others in popularity, a host of designers had come up with small modifications, and for a time the market supported numerous competitors.
-A UK fan site from the 2008 era posted articles about such rides as the T-Board (created by Tierney Rides), the Blade Board, the Exboard, and the OBoard.
+Within five years of the caster board's invention, before Razor's version eclipsed the others in popularity, a host of designers had come up with small modifications, and for a time the market supported numerous competitors.
+A UK fansite from the 2008 era posted articles about such rides as the T-Board (created by Tierney Rides), the Blade Board, the Exboard, and the OBoard.